Carokyp/Forest-Pals/README.md

 * [Google Fonts](https://fonts.google.com/): was used to import the 'Pacifico' and 'Onest' fonts into the style.css
 * [Font Awesome](https://fontawesome.com/): was used to add icons for aesthetic and UX purposes.
 * [GitHub](https://github.com/): is used as the repository for the project's code after being pushed from Git.
-* [Photoshop](https://www.adobe.com/uk/products/photoshop.html): was used for early design to help having a better idea of wish color and image will suit the website it was also used to resize, eadit picture but also creating the menus and the color pallette
+* [Photoshop](https://www.adobe.com/uk/products/photoshop.html): was used for early design to help having a better idea of which color and image will suit the website it was also used to resize, edit picture but also creating the menus and the color palette
 * [Visual Studio Git Source Control](https://learn.microsoft.com/en-us/visualstudio/version-control/git-with-visual-studio?view=vs-2022): was used to commit and push or pull those into GitHub
 * [Balsamiq](https://balsamiq.com/): was used to create the wireframes during the design process.
 * [WAVE](https://wave.webaim.org/) & [Lighthouse](https://developer.chrome.com/docs/lighthouse) Used for accessibility testing to ensure that all content is readable and accessible to every user.